NVlabs/CenterPose/README.md

 ## Overview

-This repository is the official implementation of the paper "Single-stage Keypoint-based Category-level Object Pose Estimation from an RGB Image" by Lin et al. (full citation below).
+This repository is the official implementation of the paper [Single-stage Keypoint-based Category-level Object Pose Estimation from an RGB Image](https://arxiv.org/abs/2109.06161) by Lin et al., ICRA 2022 (full citation below).
+For videos, please visit the [project site](https://sites.google.com/view/centerpose).

 In this work, we propose a single-stage, keypoint-based approach for category-level object pose  estimation, which operates on unknown object instances within a known  category using a single RGB image input.
 The proposed network performs  2D  object detection,  detects 2D  keypoints,  estimates  6-DoF  pose,  and regresses relative 3D bounding cuboid dimensions.
 These quantities are estimated in a sequential fashion, leveraging the recent idea of convGRU for propagating information from easier tasks to those that are more difficult.
 We favor simplicity in our design choices: generic cuboid vertex coordinates, a single-stage network, and monocular  RGB  input.
 We conduct extensive experiments on the challenging Objectron benchmark of real images,  outperforming state-of-the-art methods for 3D IoU metric (27.6% higher than the single-stage approach of MobilePose and 7.1% higher than the related two-stage approach).
 The algorithm runs at 15 fps on an NVIDIA GTX 1080Ti GPU.

 ## Installation